 These symptoms can begin as early as one week after starting drug treatment with gabapentin.
 If this is the case, a dual-diagnosis program can be a life-changing experience.

 Seeking Treatment for Gabapentin Addiction

-Zinnia Healing is available and waiting to help you quit gabapentin.
+Zinnia Health is available and waiting to help you quit gabapentin.
 Ready to start healing?
 Contact our caring team today.